MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Get the user ID, team ID or channel ID

-To create a new conversation or conversation thread in a channel, you need the correct ID.
+To create a new conversation or conversation thread in a channel, you must have the correct ID.
 You can receive or retrieve this ID using any of the following:

 * When your app is installed in any particular context, you receive an [`onMembersAdded` activity](~/bots/how-to/conversations/subscribe-to-conversation-events.md).
 * When a new user is added to a context where your app is installed, you receive an [`onMembersAdded` activity](~/bots/how-to/conversations/subscribe-to-conversation-events.md).